C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 Muninn is an extremely lightweight battery estimation app that uses the Wakeup API instead of the Background Worker to monitor battery discharging trends and provide insight without negatively affecting battery life.
-It uses a moving average of six-hourly readings over the last day to estimate remaining days of battery life and rate of discharge.
+It uses a moving average of six-hourly readings over time to estimate remaining days of battery life and rate of discharge.

 Features include: